Analysis | The worst defenses of Trump on the Capitol riot

 Others have promoted similar arguments about the apparent preplanning.
 “If so, Trump didn’t instantaneously incite them to violence on Jan.
 6,” said conservative journalist David Martosko.
 “Am I wrong here?”

 He’s perhaps not wrong.
 But that’s not the question actually posed.
-The argument has never been that Trump’s comments on Jan.
+The argument has never been that Trump’s comments Jan.
 6, in a vacuum, incited what happened.
 Even the impeachment article Democrats put forward cited Trump’s prior conduct, including his having repeatedly suggested the election had been stolen from him.
 Trump has also repeatedly alluded to the idea that his supporters might get violent and lamented that they hadn’t gone as far as Democrats in fighting for their ideals.

-Suggesting this is about one speech is conveniently reductive, especially when even those involved referenced his prior comments spurring them to action.
-What’s more, even if this just were about Trump’s speech, just because some people planned ahead doesn’t mean others weren’t incited.
+Suggesting this is about one speech is conveniently reductive, especially when even those involved referenced his earlier comments spurring them to action.
+What’s more, even if this were about Trump’s speech, just because some people planned ahead doesn’t mean others weren’t incited.

 It’s a great example of how, when you don’t have a great argument to dispute the emerging narrative — and Republicans very notably have generally done little to actually defend Trump’s conduct — you create a new one that is more easily debunked.
 But as with the above, it involves applying blinders when it comes to what has actually happened and been alleged.